chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

                     launchOptions:(NSDictionary *)launchOptions;
 ```

-Whaaaaaaattttt :laughing:?????!?!?!???
-This basically means that the documentation in the getting started is
-considering only the case where we will have a single `RCTRootView` instance.
-So we need to do something to our
-`ReactViewController` so that we can keep multiple `RCTRootView` alive at the same time.
+What :laughing:?????!?!?!???
+This basically means that the documentation in the getting started is considering only the case where we will have a single `RCTRootView` instance.
+So we need to do something to our `ReactViewController` so that we can keep multiple `RCTRootView` alive at the same time.
- The solution to our problem is contained in the comments of the initializer above: we need to use the designated
- `RCTRootView` initializer to start to use multiple instances of them at the same time in the app.
-So the new
- `ReactViewController` with the new `RCTRootView` initialization is the following one:
+ The solution to our problem is contained in the comments of the initializer above: we need to use the designated `RCTRootView` initializer to start to use multiple instances of them at the same time in the app.
+So the new `ReactViewController` with the new `RCTRootView` initialization is the following one:

 ```swift
 class ReactViewController: UIViewController {

     init(moduleName: String, bridge: RCTBridge) {
         super.init(nibName: nil, bundle: nil)
         view = RCTRootView(bridge: bridge,
                            moduleName: moduleName,
                            initialProperties: nil)
     }

     required init?(coder aDecoder: NSCoder) {
         fatalError("init(coder:) has not been implemented")
     }